MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

 [!INCLUDE [preview-disclaimer](../includes/preview-disclaimer.md)]

-While you're on a call with a customer, you can transfer the call to another user or a phone number.
+While you're on a call with a customer, you can transfer the call to another colleague's Teams line or a phone number.

 1. While you're on the call, select **More options** and select **Transfer**.
     The customer's call will be placed on hold.

-1. Enter the name or phone number of the user you want to transfer the call to or an external phone number.
+1. Enter the name of the colleague you want to transfer the call to or their phone number.

 1. (Optional) If you're calling a system user, select **Ring back if there's no answer** for a safe transfer.
 Otherwise, the call will be disconnected if there's no answer.